jamesx00/20scoops-backend/README.md

 - Create a working environment with Docker and Docker Compose.
 - Build User schema.
 - Create a User module with CRUD controllers and services.
+- Implement authorization middleware.
-- Write tests for user module
+- Write tests for user module.

 ## Getting started